 → Construction-only loan.
 Much like a construction-to-permanent loan, these loans pay for construction of the home as it happens.
 However, it will not convert to a traditional mortgage.
 You’ll need to pay the balance in full at the end of construction, or refinance to a new loan that pays off the construction loan.
 This type is also known as a two-time close construction loan.

 → FHA construction loan.
-These loans are backed by the Federal Housing Administration and offer a one-time close construction-to-permanent loan.
+These loans are backed by the FHA and offer a one-time close construction-to-permanent loan.
 You can qualify with a credit score as low as 500.

 → VA construction loan.
-The Veterans Administration allows qualified military service members or veterans to finance a home construction using a VA loan.
+The VA allows qualified military service members or veterans to finance a home construction using a VA loan.
 This is also a one-time close loan.

 → Owner/builder loan.
 If you happen to be a general contractor, you may be interested in supervising the construction of your home yourself.
 Some lenders offer owner/builder loans, where the owner of the home is also directing construction.

 → SBA loan.
-If you’re building a new location for your business, you may qualify for a SBA 504 loan.
-These small business loans may be used to construct new buildings and are paid back with 10-, 20- or 25-year terms.
+If you’re building a new location for your business, an SBA 504 loan may be used to construct new buildings and are paid back with 10-, 20- or 25-year terms.

 → Hard money loan.
 If you don’t have many traditional financing options, you could turn to a hard money loan to finance your construction.
 These loans are secured by the property, but generally require a higher down payment and higher interest rate than other options.